-- residual values;
+- residual values:

 - the estimated costs of dismantling, removing or restoring items of property, plant and equipment;

 - useful lives; and

 - depreciation methods.

-For further information concerning the treatment and disclosure of a Change in Accounting Estimate please refer to the Accounting Disclosure Paper - Presenting Restatements of Comparatives on the ACT Accounting website at https://treasury.act.gov.au/accounting.
+For further information concerning the treatment and disclosure of a Change in Accounting Estimate refer to the AADP 301 ACT Accounting Disclosure Paper on Accounting for Changes in Accounting Policy and Accounting Estimates and Correction of Prior Period Errors Accounting Disclosure Paper - Presenting Restatements of Comparatives on the ACT Accounting website at https://treasury.act.gov.au/accounting.
 This is a separate supplementary paper to this Model.